michelleconville/under-the-sea/README.md

 The website consists of 3 pages:
 *   The homepage

-This page displays the game, the time and moves counters sit above the game and the restart button to resrart the games sits under it
+This page displays the gameboard.
+The timer and moves counters sit above the gameboard and the restart button to reset the games sits under it

 A rules modal can be located from the homepage in the navigation bar